-United States international striker Patrick Agyemang joined Derby County in the summer of 2025.
+United States International Patrick Agyemang joined Derby County in the summer of 2025.

-Agyemang linked up with the Rams from Major League Soccer side Charlotte FC for an undisclosed fee on a four-year contract until the summer of 2029.
+Agyemang linked up with the Derby from Major League Soccer side Charlotte FC for an undisclosed fee on a four-year contract set to run until 2029.

 A 6-foot-4-inch striker, he came to Derby immediately following the CONCACAF Gold Cup, where he led the line for the United States Men’s National Team (USMNT) as they reached the final of the competition.